Hacettepe-University-CMP681-2020-Spring/ir-term-project-zeynep-gokce/README.md

 ## Nearest Neighbor Approach

-Using features for each image, the different k numbers are used in the script ./2_KNN.py to obtaine top k nearest (related) images from the database.
+Using features for each image, the different k numbers are used in the script ./2_KNN.py to obtain top k nearest (related) images from the database.
 It saves the results under ./results folder.